Relieves pain and itching. Also used to numb your skin before a medical procedure. This medicine is a topical anesthetic.

 Warnings While Using This Medicine

-- If your symptoms get worse or do not improve within 7 days, call your doctor.
+- If your or your child's symptoms get worse or do not improve within 7 days, call your doctor.
 If your symptoms get better and then come back, call your doctor.

-- Do not use this medicine on a child younger than 2 years old, unless your child's doctor has told you to.
+- Do not use this medicine on a child younger than 2 years of age, unless your child's doctor has told you to.

 - Do not use this medicine for a skin problem that has not been checked by your doctor.